 Using intercompany payment patterns (payment amounts, delays and delinquencies) investors can discern whether a company is paying its debts on time.
 This data can then help gauge debtor distress — a leading indicator of stock underperformance.

-Executive travel provides leading insights into corporate strategy — most notably mergers & acquisitions, investments, partnerships and expansions.
+Executive travel provides leading insights into corporate strategy — most notably mergers and acquisitions, investments, partnerships and expansions.
 Accessing departure and arrival data on corporate flights, therefore, can help investors predict market-moving events.

 The Spectrum of Diffusion for Alternative Data